28Deepakpandey/Network-Security-System-MLOps-Project-with-ETL-/README.md

 Network Security System is a production-oriented MLOps project that detects phishing / malicious websites (network intrusion) using a full automated pipeline: data ingestion → validation → ETL/preprocessing → model training → artifact versioning → inference API → CI/CD → cloud deployment → experiment tracking.

-This README is the final, complete, copy-paste-ready documentation for your GitHub repo.
-It includes everything a reviewer, hiring manager or fellow developer needs to understand, run, reproduce, and extend the project.

 🧭 Quick links